PepikVaio/reMarkable_re-Planner/.github/README.md

 ## Description

+This is a template for reMarkable in PDF format that can be modified or used as is completely free of charge.
+* If you are interested in customization, feel free to contact me.
+* Please pay attention to the licensing terms, where you can find more information.

 Can also be used on other devices
 * Tested - iPad
 * Not tested - Supernote, Kindle Scribe, OnyxBoox